Taxi (2004 film)

-Taxi is a 2004 action comedy film directed by Tim Story and starring Queen Latifah, Shania Twain, Jimmy Fallon, Gisele Bündchen in her film debut, Jennifer Esposito, and Ann-Margret.
+Taxi is a 2004 action comedy film directed by Tim Story and starring Queen Latifah, Jimmy Fallon, Gisele Bündchen in her film debut, Jennifer Esposito, and Ann-Margret.
 An incompetent New York City police officer is banned from driving and comes to rely on a talented taxi driver to help him solve a series of bank robberies.
 The film is a remake of the 1998 French film of the same name.

 The film is set in New York City.
 In the film, a demoted police detective convinces a taxicab driver to help him track down a Brazilian gang of bank robbers, and to find out how the gang transports the stolen money.
 The detective is soon fired for insubordination, but the duo proceeds to confront the gang.

 The film was released by 20th Century Fox on October 6, 2004, in the United States.
-The film was panned by critics.
+While the film was a modest success at the box office, it was panned by critics.